A Beginner’s Guide to Trench Drain Systems: Efficient Water Management Solutions

 Trench Drain Grates

 Trench drain grates are the covers through which the excess surface water passes into the drain.
-Because grates in many locations will need to withstand heavy loads, grates need high tensile strength (maximum yield stress before breaking), but the particular type and material of the trench drain grate will depend on specific loading, installation and application requirements.
-Unlike the trench drain body, grates can be removed, changed or easily replaced after installation, which is important for drain maintenance.
-Perhaps of higher importance, though, is patron safety – which is why many of our trench drain grates are trademarked Heelsafe® Anti-Slip for their slip resistance properties.
-Our trench drain grates comply with multiple national and international standards for wheelchair, bicycle and heel safety.
+Because grates in many locations will need to withstand heavy loads, they need high tensile strength (maximum yield stress before breaking).
+Still, the particular type and material of the trench drain grate will depend on specific loading, installation and application requirements.

 Materials: Trench Drain Grates

 Fig 2.
-Cost effective black polypropylene longitudinal grate.
+Cost-effective black polypropylene longitudinal grate.
 Ideal for use in pedestrian areas.

 Materials: Edge Rails

 In ACO Drain’s KlassikDrain, SlabDrain and PowerDrain trench drain systems, galvanised steel, stainless steel or ductile iron edge rails are integrally cast.
-The edge rail is the exposed edge of the trench which helps hold the grate in position.
+The edge rail is the exposed edge of the trench, which helps hold the grate in position.
 Because it is exposed to the same loads as the trench drain grate, it needs to be extremely secure.
 If the edge fails, the grate will move out of place, which could cause catastrophic failure.
-The edge rails are fitted with lugs which interlock with recesses in the grates to prevent longitudinal movement (see Fig 3).

 Fig 3.
 Anti-shunt lugs